“It always rains on tents. Rainstorms will travel thousands of miles, against prevailing winds for the opportunity to rain on a tent.” (Dave Barry)

 - Double or single wall: A single-wall tent has no fly/rain cover.
 The material is not very breathable, so condensation can be a problem.
 They are lighter, so are well suited for hikers.
 Double-wall tents require a weather-resistant fly, installed after the tent has been erected.
 They are easier to ventilate through built-in windows with screens.
 The extra material and poles make this type of tent heavier and more suitable for car-camping.

 - Hammock camping: Hammock tents are becoming quite popular.
 Not for the whole family – unless each family member has their own hammock – swinging from the trees sounds like fun.
 You may need to learn how to tie a few knots.

 - Technical stuff: You may see number and letter ratings in the specs for some tents.
 What do they mean?
 “D”: Denier ratings represent the thickness of the tent fabric’s fibres – the higher the number, the stronger and heavier the fabric.
 “T” represents thread count.
 Along with the “D” rating, this determines the fabric strength. “mmH2O”: this is the waterproof rating, the higher the number, the more rain resistant.
 For comparison purposes, an average umbrella has an mmH20 rating of about 400.

 Miscellaneous tent options:

 - Weatherproof entry/vestibule awnings for storing your camping equipment, muddy shoes, etc.

-- Interior loops for hanging lanterns and storage compartments.
+- Interior loops for hanging lanterns.